optimalcharb/pdf-entity-labeling/README.md

 ### Backend for Frontend (BFF)

 - Storage: must get PDF from local storage or URL
-- Database and API: avoid creating database tables or API routes.
-Try to do everything with React and in-memory.
+- Database and API: avoid creating database tables or API routes, except for plugin-annotation. don't rely heavily on some db or api framework, keep it simple.
+Try to do everything else with React and in-memory or possibly Zustand.
 Do not add authentication, authorization, Lambda functions, HTTP, caching, observability, security, etc.

 ### Core Backend